BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties.md

 `func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) HasPortMonitoring() bool`

 HasPortMonitoring returns a boolean if a field has been set.

+### GetSortByName

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) GetSortByName() bool`

+GetSortByName returns the SortByName field if non-nil, zero value otherwise.

+### GetSortByNameOk

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) GetSortByNameOk() (*bool, bool)`

+GetSortByNameOk returns a tuple with the SortByName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSortByName

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) SetSortByName(v bool)`

+SetSortByName sets SortByName field to given value.

+### HasSortByName

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) HasSortByName() bool`

+HasSortByName returns a boolean if a field has been set.

+### GetLabel

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) GetLabel() string`

+GetLabel returns the Label field if non-nil, zero value otherwise.

+### GetLabelOk

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) GetLabelOk() (*string, bool)`

+GetLabelOk returns a tuple with the Label field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLabel

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) SetLabel(v string)`

+SetLabel sets Label field to given value.

+### HasLabel

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) HasLabel() bool`

+HasLabel returns a boolean if a field has been set.

+### GetIcon

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) GetIcon() string`

+GetIcon returns the Icon field if non-nil, zero value otherwise.

+### GetIconOk

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) GetIconOk() (*string, bool)`

+GetIconOk returns a tuple with the Icon field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIcon

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) SetIcon(v string)`

+SetIcon sets Icon field to given value.

+### HasIcon

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameObjectProperties) HasIcon() bool`

+HasIcon returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)